0330 822 0505

 Calculate my Mortgage Affordability

-Getting a mortgage for £400,000 is a pretty big financial commitment but it’s entirely possible, as long as you meet lenders’ eligibility and affordability criteria.
+Getting a mortgage for £400,000 is a big financial commitment, but it’s possible as long as you meet lenders’ eligibility and affordability criteria.

 In this guide, we’ve put together everything you need to know about getting a mortgage of this size, including how to boost your chances of getting approved, typical repayments on a £400,000 mortgage and how a broker can help you.